Advice for Providers

 FAQs on the System

-+ Q. We run a number of groups on different sites.
++ Q21.
+We run a number of groups on different sites.
 Will I have a different account for each site or will they be connected to the same one?

 If you have separate childcare provider registrations for each site, then yes you will need a different account - each with a unique email address.

-+ Q. When I try to login to the secure online portal, I am promoted for a verification code.
++ Q22.
+When I try to login to the secure online portal, I am prompted for a verification code.
 When I enter the code that I receive by email it is not accepted.

 Close your browser windows and click on the original login link again and this will prompt you for a 1 time verification code.
-Wait for a new code to come through now.
+Wait for a new code to come through.
 Do not use any previously issued codes at this point.
 Ensure there are no spaces before or after the code.
-When you enter your verification code there is an option to "remember this device" so you do not have to repeat this process for 30 days.
+When you enter your verification code there is an option to "remember this device" so you do not have to repeat the process for 30 days.

-+ Q. I need to change some of the information I added to the system and it now won't allow me to amend - what should I do?
++ Q23.
+I need to change some of the information I added to the system and it won't allow me to amend - what should I do?

 Please make us aware of this by emailing nicssprovider@early-years.org and we will respond as soon as possible.

-+ Q. I have added my personal email/mobile onto this registration form - is it only Early Years that can access this information?
++ Q24.
+I have added my personal email/mobile onto this registration form - is it only Early Years that can access this information?

 Yes - this information will ONLY be used for the purposes of processing your registration.

-+ Q. There are some claims on my portal showing as ‘Not Eligible’, what does this mean?
++ Q25.
+There are some claims on my portal showing as ‘Not Eligible’, what does this mean?

 These claims are not yet submitted and require attention, this is usually because not all mandatory fields have been completed.
 You should log back into your account to review these claim records, make the necessary amendments and ‘Submit’.

-+ Q. There is a claim on my portal that I do not need, as the child has since left my setting.
++ Q26.
+There is a claim on my portal that I do not need, as the child has since left my setting.
 How can I remove this?

-Please get in touch with the NICSS Team (nicssprovider@early-years.org) or your allocated Grants Officer, to let them know which Claim / s you would like to have removed from your portal.
+Please get in touch with the NICSS Team (nicssprovider@early-years.org) or your allocated Grants Officer, to let them know which Claim / s you would like to remove from your portal.